nsbasic/voltbuilder-user/README.md

 </config-file>
 ```
 Cordova then started used config-file [for its plugins](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#config-file), which conflicted with the PhoneGap implementation.
 PhoneGap then changed to use [Cordova's edit-config](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#edit-config).
 You'll need to change these in your config.xml.
 Consult the documentation for the affected controls for the details.

+**UIWebView**

-1. UIWebView Deprecated.
-Use WKWebview.
+"UIWebView Deprecated.
+Use WKWebview."
 You will get this message if your config.xml file includes the UIWebView plugin.
 Remove it, and replace with this:
 ```
 <platform name="ios">
     <preference name="WKWebViewOnly" value="true" />